danyaberezun/KEEPs/README.md

 ### (Generalized) algebraic data types

 Kotlin currently allows one to declare algebraic data types, or *ADT*, via sealed classes/interfaces and data classes.
-ADTs allows one to form a type by combining other types, where the sum type is represented as a sealed class/interface, and the product type is represented as a data class.
+ADTs allows one to form a type by "algebraically" combining other types, where the sum type is represented as a sealed class/interface, and the product type is represented as a data class.
 The beauty comes when ADTs are also equipped with pattern matching (`when` expressions) on their structure and types.

-In functional programming (for example, with languages like Scala, OCaml, Haskell) there is a more powerful concept of generalized algebraic data types, or *GADT* (aka guarded recursive datatype).
+In functional programming (for example, with languages like Scala, OCaml, Haskell) there is a more powerful concept of generalized algebraic data types, or *GADT* (aka guarded recursive datatypes).
 It is a generalization of parametric ADTs which permits value constructors to return specific, rather than parametric, type-instantiations of their own datatype.

 The simplest example of the difference between ADT and GADT is the following.